Learn

 Fiscal policy is how governments use spending and taxation to influence the economy.
 Here's how it works, the difference from monetary policy.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Fiscal policy is how the government uses spending and taxation to influence the economy.
-Unlike monetary policy; which is set by the Federal Reserve — fiscal policy is decided by Congress and the President.
+Unlike monetary policy, which is set by the Federal Reserve — fiscal policy is decided by Congress and the President.
 It affects your paycheck, your tax bill, the roads you drive on, and the safety net you fall back on.
 And because it's decided by politicians, it's always contentious.

 Fiscal policy is the government's use of spending and taxation to steer economic activity.
-When Congress passes a tax cut or approves new infrastructure spending, that's fiscal policy; and it directly impacts employment, inflation, interest rates, and your personal finances.
+When Congress passes a tax cut or approves new infrastructure spending, that's fiscal policy, and it directly impacts employment, inflation, interest rates, and your personal finances.

 Fiscal policy refers to the government's decisions about how much to spend, what to spend it on, and how much to collect in taxes.
 Every budget, every tax law, every stimulus check is a fiscal policy decision.
 When Congress passes a $1.2 trillion infrastructure bill or extends the child tax credit, that's fiscal policy in action.